particle-iot/docs/src/content/reference/device-os/firmware.md

 Sets the battery charge termination voltage.
 The value is in millivolts or 1000ths of a volt, so 3880 is 3.880 volts.
 When the battery reaches this voltage, charging is stopped.

 The default is 4112 (4.112V).

+This sets the charge voltage limit (`VREG`) bits in the PMIC charge voltage control register.
+See [`PMIC::setChargeVoltage()`](/reference/device-os/api/pmic-power-management-ic/charge-voltage-control-reg/#setchargevoltage-) and [`PMIC::getChargeVoltageValue()`](/reference/device-os/api/pmic-power-management-ic/charge-voltage-control-reg/#getchargevoltagevalue-) for the equivalent low-level PMIC methods.

 ```cpp
 // PROTOTYPES